On approximations of Feynman path integrals

-From now on, because of Remark 4, we will make the following assumption.
+From now on, because of Remark 3, we will make the following assumption.
 It is not really needed in any of the proofs but it guarantees that our approximations of Feynman path integrals (see below) indeed approximate them in a reasonable sense without which there is no point in what we do (keep in mind that Feynman path integral, especially the first version that actually talks about paths, does not have mathematically rigorous definition).
-And in physics, everything tends to be continuous (although sometimes we have poles, which famously couse problems).
+And in physics, everything tends to be continuous (although sometimes we have poles or Dirac's delta kind of behaviours, which famously couse problems).

 {\bf Assumption 3}.
 We assume, that $f_{v}:\R\rightarrow\R$ is continuous.